MATH 201

 Written Homework

-Written homework will be due most weeks on Tuesday at 11:59 pm starting January 20.
-Homework assignments will be posted on the Homework page.
+Written homework will be due most weeks on Sunday at 11:59 pm starting Sep.
+8. Written homework assignments and solutions will be posted on the course blackboard page under the “Homework” tab.
 Homework should be submitted using Gradescope.
-See the Homework page for homework rules and more details.
+Your lowest written homework score will be dropped.

 Textbook